mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Coln and its tributaries
 - The flood risk remains.

-Flooding of low lying land and roads is expected to continue, especially around Fossebridge and Bibury.
-The weather forecast is for dry conditions to continue through today, 27 December, overnight and into tomorrow, 28 December 2025.
+Flooding of low lying land and roads is expected to continue, especially around Fossebridge.
+The weather forecast is for dry conditions to continue through today, 28 December, overnight and into tomorrow, 29 December 2025.
 River levels are currently high, but falling slowly and we expect river levels to remain high over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.
 Go to River levels online for updates on current river levels.

-This message will be updated by 12:00, midday, on the 28 December 2025 or as the situation changes.
+This message will be updated by 12:00, midday, on the 29 December 2025 or as the situation changes.

 <!-- flood_marker ends -->